-Life for South Sudanese Refugees at Imvepi Camp, Uganda
+Life for South Sudanese Refugees at Imvepi Settlement, Uganda

 Refugees walk the dusty roads at Invepi Camp in northern Uganda.